rahulpnath/rahulpnath.com-old/source/_posts/2014-02-22-staying-organized-finding-a-system-to-manage-it-all.markdown

 And many of such folders that makes sense to me.
 You should create folders that makes sense to you.So all my official and personal tasks are now managed in my mailbox.
 For any tasks that do not come over a mail, I send a mail to myself.

-**Reaching Zero Inbox
+**Reaching Zero Inbox**

-**Having a [zero mail inbox](http://inboxzero.com/) is a very important thing – but not at any given point of time.
+Having a [zero mail inbox](http://inboxzero.com/) is a very important thing – but not at any given point of time.
 Mails definitely can wait some time, before you take action on them.
 Allocate time to check mails and try to follow it.
 Once you check mails allocate them into the various folders that you already have.
 If it is something that you can answer to in less than a few minutes then do that immediately than allocating them to a folder and then picking it up from there.
 For anything else allocate them to different folders and act upon them later as per their priority.
 Create calendar entries/reminders only if it is strictly time bound, which has to happen at a specific time or date, like birthdays, booking time etc.

 Create meaningful [mail rules](http://office.microsoft.com/en-in/outlook-help/manage-email-messages-by-using-rules-HA010355682.aspx) so that you get to see what is urgent/important first.
 You need not scan all mail rule folders at all times.
 Mails that directly are addressed to you, mostly would need your attention.
 So the first rule would be to have messages that are directly addressed to you, to come to your inbox.
 Messages that you are _cc’ed_  in are mostly for information and should go to a different folder(Inbox-cc).
 But there are high chances that people who send messages  to you might not take a good look on when replying to messages in which field you are in.
 I have seen this, where it was directly addressed to me in the subject, but was cc’ed.
 But at least make sure you do not make this mistake.
 Always check the to and cc fields before sending/replying to mail.
 All other mails that reached me because I am in certain distribution lists goes into specific folders, which I scan only once a day.

 Create a mail scanning process for yourself, whatever works for you.
 But try to stick to it.

-**Managing Attention
+**Managing Attention**

-**The biggest thing for staying productive and organized is attention management than time management.
+The biggest thing for staying productive and organized is attention management than time management.
 Even if you have scheduled your time for tasks, if you don't have the attention required then there is no point in managing your time.
 It is easy to manage your attention.
 Find things that distracts you and try to avoid them.
 One of the main thing in today's world that distracts us the most is – **push notifications**.
 Turn them off.Yes your heard it right.
 Turn them off right now.
 There is nothing that important coming over those notifications that is more important than keeping your attention to what you want.
 Notifications should be only for phone calls if you feel them important, because I do.
 I keep my internet turned on, as I would still want to have emails, tweets or other updates to be still updated onto my phone when I need them.

-<blockquote>             **Turn off  Push Notifications**.
-This is really going to help you manage your attention.</blockquote>
+>**Turn off  Push Notifications**.
+This is really going to help you manage your attention.

 Try to forcefully keep your attention to the task at hand.
 You can try out [The Pomodoro Technique](http://pomodorotechnique.com/).
 There are many apps for the phone that will work as a timer for the technique.
-I use [Clockwork Tomato](https://play.google.com/store/apps/details?id=net.phlam.android.clockworktomato&hl=en). - Yes for some time I am on an android Nexus 5.
+I use [Clockwork Tomato](https://play.google.com/store/apps/details?id=net.phlam.android.clockworktomato&hl=en) - Yes for some time I am on an android Nexus5.

 Plan your day so that you have a goal to achieve everyday, that just reacting to mails and working on someone else’s priorities.
 Don’t start your checking mails in the morning immediately after getting up.
 Have fixed times for checking mails, but definitely not the first thing in the morning.It might be hard for couple of days but it is only a matter of getting used to.
 You will definitely see a difference once you start following it.

-<blockquote>          Stop checking your mails the first thing in the morning immediately after getting up.</blockquote>
+>Stop checking your mails the first thing in the morning immediately after getting up.

 Its not been long since I have started to follow this, but I felt interesting enough to share this if it helps someone who is also searching for tools and methodologies to keep yourself productive and manage your tasks and responsibilities.
 There are a lot of resources that has inspired into this process and would be wrong to not mention it here